 Gas pumps, motel signs, photos and maps pack Pontiac's Route 66 Association Hall of Fame and Museum in an old fire station.
 At Livingston County War Museum, weaponry and war stories pay tribute to veterans.

-An often-changing lineup of autos reveals vintage Pontiac station wagons and race cars, and Oakland cars at Pontiac-Oakland Museum and Resource Center.
+An often-changing lineup of autos reveals cars like rare Oakland autos and Firebirds at Pontiac-Oakland Museum and Resource Center.